MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-segment-based-journey.md

 1. **Send an email**: Because the first step of the journey is to send the product announcement, select the *Product announcement email*.
 For the **Send to** field, select the attribute that contains the email address you want to send the email to.
 1. **Add an if/then branch**: Set the **Branch off this** property to the previous *Product announcement email*.
 You want to **Wait for** the *Email link clicked* event.
 For **Which link**, select the link to view the product details.
 Finally, set the time limit to *1 day* to indicate that customers have up to one day after receiving the email to click the product link.
 1. **Add a wait**: If customers click the view product link within one day, they'll proceed down the **Yes** branch.
 Under the yes branch, add a Wait and select *Until a specific date and time*.
 Here, you can specify the exact date and time that the product will launch.
 This is helpful if, say, the product launches a few days after your email announcement.
-Customers will wait on this step until the specific date and time.
+Customers wait on this step until the specific date and time.
 If the date and time has already passed, customers will immediately proceed to the next step.
 1. **Send a text message**: After waiting for the product launch, you can send the *Product launched text message*.
 For the **Send to** field, select the attribute that contains the phone number you want to send the text message to.

 ## Publish the journey